abrown28/gameengine/README.md

-# Game Engine with Raylib, ENet, and EnTT
+# Game Engine with Raylib, ENet, EnTT, and Boost

-A C++ game engine that combines the power of [Raylib](https://www.raylib.com/) for graphics, [ENet](http://enet.bespin.org/) for networking, and [EnTT](https://github.com/skypjack/entt) for entity component system (ECS).
+A C++ game engine that combines the power of [Raylib](https://www.raylib.com/) for graphics, [ENet](http://enet.bespin.org/) for networking, [EnTT](https://github.com/skypjack/entt) for entity component system (ECS), and [Boost](https://www.boost.org/) for additional C++ libraries.
 This project demonstrates how to create a networked game with modern C++ and CMake.

 ## Features

 - **Graphics**: Raylib for 2D graphics, input handling, and window management
 - **Networking**: ENet for reliable UDP networking with client-server architecture
 - **ECS**: EnTT for fast and flexible entity component system
+- **Boost Libraries**: Filesystem, Thread, Chrono, Regex, Date/Time, and more
 - **Modern C++**: Uses C++17 features and smart pointers
 - **Cross-platform**: Works on Windows, Linux, and macOS
 - **CMake Build**: Easy to build and configure